steranka/maven-shade-example/doc/02-Fixing-Problem.md

 So I still need to figure out how to get the shade plugin to work as in my first attempt, or find a way to shade the 3rd party dependency without having the code to build it.

+# I found a better solution
+Click on [next](03-Fixing-Problem-another-way.md) to see the next approach I took.